Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 Currently, the only female head coach of an NCAA men’s soccer team, Kim Wyant has led New York University to an overall 35-32-6 record with four consecutive post-season bids.
 Going into her sixth season in charge at NYU, Wyant inspires her players to be their best on and off the field.

 The pandemic has impacted soccer around the globe and created an unprecedented environment with significant financial consequences.
-As just one measure of impact, the NCAA states the financial impact of canceling the men’s and women’s basketball NCAA tournaments, known as March Madness, was about $375 million.* While the pandemic’s total financial impact on college sports is uncalculated, it is obvious that resources will be tightened in the coming months.
+As just one measure of impact, the NCAA states the financial impact of canceling the men’s and women’s basketball NCAA tournaments, known as March Madness, was about $375 million.* While the pandemic’s total financial impact on college sports is uncalculated, it is evident that resources will be tightened in the coming months.
 Perhaps this is a good time to reflect on the often unspoken values of playing college soccer.

 Diane Scavuzzo Interviews NYU’s Men’s Head Coach Kim Wyant: